fredachc/hk-employment-data/README.md

 - Department of Health (~HKD 105K)
 - Fire Services Department (~HKD 99K)

-These roles are typically technical or professional positions.

 ---

 ### Salary vs Experience

 - Salary increases with experience
-- The largest increase occurs between Entry to Mid level
+- Largest increase from Entry to Mid level
-- Salary growth becomes more stable at Senior level

 ---

-### Salary Distribution

-- Most jobs fall within HKD 20K – 50K
-- High-paying jobs are fewer but significantly higher

----

-### High vs Low Salary Analysis

-- Entry-level roles are mostly low-paying
-- Mid and Senior roles have a higher proportion of high-paying jobs
-- Experience plays a key role in accessing higher salary opportunities

----

 ## Visualizations

 ### Top 10 Departments by Salary

-Top10
+Top 10 Departments

+High-paying roles are concentrated in technical and specialized departments.

+---

 ### Salary Distribution

-Distribution
+Salary Distribution

+Most job opportunities are concentrated in the mid-salary range.

+---

 ### Salary by Experience

-Experience
+Salary by Experience

+Salary growth is strongest from Entry to Mid level.

+---

 ### High vs Low Salary by Experience

 Salary Level

+Higher experience levels are associated with a greater proportion of high-paying roles.

 ---

 ## SQL Analysis

-Example query:
+These SQL queries are used to validate and support the insights shown in the visualizations.

+Example:

 SELECT experience_level, AVG(salary)
 FROM gov_jobs